Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 1. Select the type of gateway you want to connect to (Azure API Gateway in this scenario).
 2. Select the agents you want to install: Discovery / Traceability / All Agents. **Note**: If you select Traceability **ONLY**, you must provide configurations for both Steps 4 and 5.
 3. Platform connectivity:
-   * **Environment**: can be an existing environment or a new one that will be created by the installation procedure
+   * **Environment**: can be an existing environment or one that will be created by the installation procedure
-   * **Team**: can be an existing team or a new one that will be created by the installation procedure
+   * **Team**: can be an existing team or one that will be created by the installation procedure
    * **Service account**: can be an existing service account (from platform or Central).
 The installation procedure creates only a Central service account.
-If you choose an existing service account, be sure you have the appropriate public and private keys, as they will be required for the agent to connect to the Amplify Platform.
-If you choose to create a new one, the generated private and public keys will be provided.
+If you choose an existing service account, be sure you have the appropriate public and private keys, as they will be required for the agent to connect to the Amplify platform.
+If you choose to create one, the generated private and public keys will be provided.
 4. Azure Discovery Agent Configuration Setup options:
    * **Tenant ID** can be found in the *Directory ID* box on the Properties page
    * **Subscription ID** is a GUID that uniquely identifies your subscription to use Azure services